The Scrap Album - Site Guide

 History

-The colourful embossed reliefs beloved of Victorians originated in German bakers’ shops where they were used to decorate cakes.
-From this early beginning scraps were later used as decorative additions to Christmas cards and valentines.
+The colourful reliefs, adored by the Victorians, were embossed and glossy.
+They are said to have been imported to Britain in the 1850s and soon became popular as decorative additions to Christmas cards and valentines.
 They were also used to illustrate historical as well as popular events of the time.

 The immediate forerunner of the embossed scraps were sheets containing small chromos printed in a rectangular format to be cut out in exactly the same way as the first penny postage stamps.

-In the Victorian home a popular pastime was to embellish the folding screens that the draughty living rooms required.
+In the Victorian home a fashionable pastime was to embellish the folding screens that the draughty living rooms required.

 Production